-The record retention and disposition schedules for the SEO and region environmental offices are established by the DOT&PF Statewide Design & Engineering Services Division schedules (SOA Schedule No. 25-539.2).
-These schedules conform with the requirements of FHWA Records Disposition Manual (Field Offices) Chapter 4, FHWA Order No. 1324.1B, issued July 29, 2013.
+The record retention and disposition schedules for the SEO and region environmental offices are established by the DOT&PF Statewide Design & Engineering Services Division schedules SOA Schedule No. 25-539.2).
+These schedules conform to the requirements of FHWA Records Disposition Manual (Field Offices) Chapter 4, FHWA Order No. 1324.1B, issued July 29, 2013.

-Draft documents will be kept until a final version is approved.
+Draft documents are kept until a final version is approved.
 Once a document is made final, all earlier versions or drafts are considered to have no administrative value and may be discarded.

 According to Records Retention and Disposition Schedule 25-539.2, NEPA decision documents shall be retained permanently and transferred to the state archives as stated in the schedule.
-Environmental project files will be retained for ten years after project closeout, unless otherwise required by the schedule.
+Environmental project files will be retained for 10 years after project closeout, unless otherwise required by the schedule.

-DOT&PF will permanently store records for Significant Transportation Projects as they are defined in FHWA Order No. 1324.1B.
+Records for Significant Transportation Projects, as defined in FHWA Order No. 1324.1B, are permanently stored.

-The MOU, Part 8.3.2., describes required retention schedules for FHWA-DOT&PF Environment Correspondence Files; National Environmental Policy Act (NEPA) and Related Documents; Environmental Impact Statements - Other Agencies; and Noise Barriers.
+The MOU, Part 8.3.2, describes required retention schedules for FHWA-DOT&PF Environment Correspondence Files; NEPA and Related Documents; EISs - Other Agencies; and Noise Barriers.